+where $N^i$ denotes the populational density of the species.
+The lack of interaction between species in (\ref{logisticanespecies}) is represented by the absence of $N^i N^j$ terms.

+When there is interaction between species, the community is called simple community.
+For this case, (GAUSE, WITT) proposed

-Let $\Sigma$ denote a population at a fixed location.
+where $\lambda_{(i)}, \delta_{(i)}, K_{(i)}$ are positive constants and the quantities $\delta_{(i)}$ represent how much the species $1$ is affected by the kind $2$ during the interaction. \\ Let $\Sigma$ denote a population at a fixed location.
 Whenever we refer to $\Sigma$ it is implicit that there exists at least one individual living at this location.
 Let $N(t) \geq 0$ be the population density (or number of individuals per unit volume) in $\Sigma$ at time $t \in [0,T]$, $T>0$.
 We assume that $N(t)$ is a continuous function of time t and satisfies Hutchinson's axioms {\cite{Hutchinson}} throughout this papper.
 We reserve the symbol $\Pi$ for the set of distinct species sharing the same location with no isolated species, i.e., it is a simple community.
 Let $\Pi$ be a simple $n$ species community.
 We can describe this interaction by the system of equations:

-where $\lambda_{i}$ and $K_{i}$ are positive constants denoting \textit{intrinsic growth rate} and \textit{carrying capacity} for specie $i$, respectively.
+where $\lambda_{(i)}$ and $K_{(i)}$ are positive constants denoting \textit{intrinsic growth rate} and \textit{carrying capacity} for specie $i$, respectively.
 The coefficient $\delta_{(j)}$ represents how much the specie $i$ is affected by the specie $j$ in the interaction.
-The sign of $\delta_{j}$ tells what kind of interaction it is.
-Consider the system of two equations taking any $i,j$ $\in$ $\{1,\ldots,n\}$, $i \neq j$, in ${(\ref{eq1})}$.
-There are three possibilities to this system as follow: \begin{itemize} \item Parasitism: $\delta_{i}> 0, \delta_{j} < 0$ or $\delta_{(i)}< 0, \delta_{j} > 0$;\\ \item Competition: $\delta_{i}>0, \delta_{j} > 0$;\\ \item Symbiosis: $\delta_{i}< 0, \delta_{j} < 0$. \end{itemize}
+The sign of $\delta_{(j)}$ tells what kind of interaction it is.
+Consider the system of two equations taking any $i,j$ $\in$ $\{1,\ldots,n\}$, $i \neq j$, in \eqref{eq1}.
+There are three possibilities to this system as follow: \begin{itemize} \item Parasitism: $\delta_{(i)}> 0, \delta_{(j)} < 0$ or $\delta_{(i)}< 0, \delta_{(j)} > 0$;\\ \item Competition: $\delta_{(i)}>0, \delta_{(j)} > 0$;\\ \item Symbiosis: $\delta_{(i)}< 0, \delta_{(j)} < 0$. \end{itemize}

-According to {\cite{GW}} we see that Competition case in a Gause Witt model.
-Assuming $\delta_{i}, \delta_{j}>0$, the competition case, set $i=1, j=2$ for $n=2$.
-Then we have the following theorem (see {\cite{HV}}, page 21): \begin{teo} \begin{enumerate}
+According to {\cite{GW}} we see that Competition case is a Gause-Witt model with $n=2$.
+Then we have the following theorem (see {\cite{HV}}, page 21): \begin{teo} For a Gause-Witt model we have the following four cases: \begin{enumerate}

-\item If $\delta_{1}>\displaystyle\frac{K_{1}}{K_{2}}$ and $\delta_{2}>\displaystyle\frac{K_{2}}{K_{1}}$, then only one of the two species will persist after the competition and the winner will be determined entirely by the starting proportions.\\
+\item If $\delta_{(1)}>\displaystyle\frac{K_{(1)}}{K_{(2)}}$ and $\delta_{(2)}>\displaystyle\frac{K_{(2)}}{K_{(1)}}$, then only one of the two species will persist after the competition and the winner will be determined entirely by the starting proportions.\\